 Additional Information

 • In the CAP/C Waiver, parents of minor children can be paid to provide a number of services.
+This overview from Advocates for Medically Fragile Kids NC is exceptionally helpful.

 • For those requiring a nurse aide (PNA/CNA) level of care, parents who have the appropriate CNA/PNA training may be paid to care for minors through an agency.